vitalets/global-cache/examples/auth-single-user/README.md

 # Single-User Authentication with Global Storage

-This example demonstrates how to implement single-user authentication with global storage.
+This example demonstrates how to implement single-user authentication with global globalCache.

 The approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#basic-shared-account-in-all-tests), because it authenticates on demand and doesn't require additional project.

 ## Details
 - `auth.spec.ts` runs tests for authenticated user, and `no-auth.spec.ts` for non-authenticated.
 - `fixtures.ts` overwrites `storageState` fixture to lazily perform authetication if the current test does not marked with `@no-auth` tag.
-Auth state is persisted in the `.parallel-storage` dir for 5 minutes.
+Auth state is persisted in the `.global-cache` dir for 5 minutes.

 ## Running all tests
 When running all tests with 2 workers, authentication performed only in one worker (where it's really needed):